Chapter Ninety Seven - Jeb

 “Kerry, how do you handle being around so many gay guys?
 Doesn’t it bother you?”
 Jeb asked.

 “Jeb, it doesn’t bother me because I don’t see them as gays.
-I see them as the fine young men that they are.
+I see them as the fine young men they are.
 Just because they are in love with another man doesn’t change them into monsters or devils.
-They are human beings just like you and I. If people would stop trying to label them as gays and started viewing them as the handsome young men that they are, we wouldn’t even be having this conversation right now,” Kerry said.
+They are human beings just like you and I. If people would stop trying to label them as gays and started viewing them as the handsome young men they are, we wouldn’t even be having this conversation right now,” Kerry said.
 “Our society likes to put labels on you and then expects you to act in certain ways.
 Labels are used by people who are afraid to face the truth.
-It makes it easy for us to ignore the fact that we are all human beings.
+It makes it easy for us to ignore the fact we're all human beings.
 It is important to remember that human beings are multi-faceted creatures and don’t fit neatly into any specific category.
 Labels are very dangerous because they cause us to deceive ourselves into thinking we know someone.
 As a result, we see only what we want to see and miss who people really are.”

 “That is kind of how I used to see gays,” Jeb said.
 “I saw them as evil until I met Rick and Glenn’s friends here a few weeks ago.”